 Greyhounds and Italian Greyhounds are distinct breeds, despite their similar names.
 Greyhounds are much larger and are classified as sighthounds, bred primarily for hunting and racing.
 Italian Greyhounds are smaller, toy-sized sighthounds bred for companionship and elegance.

 The Italian Greyhound's history, appearance, and unique charm make it a breed worth considering for those seeking a small, elegant, and affectionate companion.
-Their roots in ancient civilizations, their graceful demeanor, and their suitability for modern living have earned them a special place in the hearts of dog enthusiasts around the world.
+Their roots in ancient civilisations, their graceful demeanour, and their suitability for modern living have earned them a special place in the hearts of dog enthusiasts around the world.
 Whether in Australia or elsewhere, these dogs continue to captivate with their timeless allure.